A554551N/RPGNotebook/13thAge/20230722 Session Notes.md

 - **Lich King** Complication

 # Notes
 - Rorschach meets the drow there to kill the Ambassador, attempts to double cross them but fails.
 He escapes from them and runs directly into the Ambassador and his goons.
-During the following conversation, the Ambassador blows up the warehouse (killing the drow), and knocking out the Ambassador
+During the following conversation, the Ambassador blows up the warehouse (killing the drow), and knocking out the Ambassador's guards.
+Rorschach agrees to help the Ambassador cover it up, and then kills him as soon as he turns his back on Rorschach.
+- The group reconvenes at the Rusty Spigot in [[New Port]] a year after the events of the solo stories.

 > [!info]- Tags
 > #13thAge #sessionNotes